Fonyn/Fonyn/README.md

 Fonyn is a **general-purpose programming language**.

+## This project is in early development and may change significantly.

 It aims to make program structure clearer by explicitly separating the concepts of **entities**, **state**, and **behavior**, and by making each of them reusable.

 Fonyn is not designed for a single specific domain.